 The following table lists the primary fields from the message schema specified in A.5.1, with additional instructions, conventions, and restrictions on how DICOM applications shall fill in the field values.
-Please refer to RFC 3881 for the complete definition and specification of fields taken from the schema specified therein.
-In addition, the following table lists the additional fields that are part of DICOM-specific extensions in the DICOM Audit Message Schema (see A.5.1).
-The fields names are only those leaf elements and attributes that are specialized or extended for this profile.
+The field names are leaf elements and attributes that are in the DICOM Audit Message Schema (see Section A.5.1).
 Note that these fields may be enclosed in other XML elements, as specified by the schema.